Yet people do it every day with this one mistake: not asking any questions in a job interview.

 The mistake is understandable.
-You’ve been so busy preparing to answer questions, that you’re forgetting to show the curiosity that lets interviewers see what you really want to know.
+You’ve been so busy preparing to answer questions (like the dreaded “what is your greatest weakness” question and other behavioral interview questions), that you’re forgetting to show the curiosity that lets interviewers see what you really want to know.
 After all, even if every single one of your responses are flawless and on point, by not asking a question or two of your interviewer you run the risk of coming across as generic.

 On the other hand, you don’t want to ask terrible questions.
 That’s even worse.

 These questions to ask in an interview can show the person interviewing you how you’re different and why you stand apart from the rest.

 Mark Phillips, who runs a top office for Sanford Rose Associates, one of the largest recruiting networks in the U.S. had a simple question that could be quite complicated.
 If the interviewer tells you it was because of vacation days or benefits, chances are good that there isn’t all that much below the surface.
 If, however, they tell you about the creativity or integrity of the brand, you know you’re potentially going to work for a winner.

 How does this role further your company’s mission?